-Before you start emailing your resume to potential employers, take a look at some things you should and shouldn’t do within the education section of your resume.
+Before you start emailing your resume to potential employers, let’s look at some things you should and shouldn’t do within the education section of your resume.
 By the time you finish reading, you should know what you need to do to impress!

 3. If you did not finish your degree, then list the number of credits you have earned, along with the major you pursued, like this:

 To put together a resume that is truly exceptional, use LiveCareer’s Resume Builder .
 So get to work.
 Create a polished and concise resume that highlights your best attributes and qualifications.